lanl/BEE/src/beeflow/data/cwl/bee_workflows/clamr-wf-chicoma/README.md

 clamr.cwl - cwl file for the clamr step. ffmpeg.cwl - cwl file for the ffmpeg step.

-The values in these files run on fog a LANL cluster, using the container runtime Charliecloud.
-Fog uses slurm as the workload scheduler.
+The values in these files run on Chicoma a LANL cluster on the turquoise network, using the container runtime Charliecloud.
+Chicoma uses slurm as the workload scheduler.